nirajkb/SDE/docs/architecture/quality-attributes-analysis.md

 #### 3.4 Service Independence
-**Implementation**: Services operate independently
+**Implementation**: Services are implemented such that each of them operate independently
-- If fraud detection fails, billing can still work
+- For example, if fraud detection fails, billing can continue to work
-- If analytics fails, billing continues
+- For example, If the analytics service fails, the billing still continues to run
-- No cascading failures
+- Failures are not cascaded, they are isolated to the service that failed.

 ### Reliability Test Scenarios

 **Scenario 1: Budget Exhaustion**
 - Initial budget: $100
-- After spending $100, next click rejected
+- After spending $100, all further clicks are rejected
-- Result: System prevents overspending
+- Result: System prevents overspending and hence overcharging to employers

 **Scenario 2: Fraud Detection**
-- Bot user agent detected
+- IF Bot user agent detected
-- Fraud score > 0.7
+- AND Fraud score > 0.7
-- Result: Click blocked before billing
+- Result: Click is rejected and excluded from billing

 **Scenario 3: Invalid Input**
 - Missing required fields
-- Result: 400 error returned, system continues
+- Result: 400 error is returned and system continues to function

-**Conclusion**: System handles error conditions reliably.
+**Conclusion**: System reliably handles the error and edge cases

 ---